-All new and revised Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) that are relevant to Rimfire Pacific Mining NL and its subsidiary's operations and effective for annual reporting periods beginning on 1 July 2010 have been adopted by the consolidated entity.
+All new and revised Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) that are relevant to Rimfire Pacific Mining NL and its subsidiary's operations and effective for annual reporting periods beginning on 1 July 2011 have been adopted by the consolidated entity.

-Consideration has been given to the following standards, amendments to standards and interpretations, identified as those which may impact the entity in the period of initial application.
-They are available for early adoption at 30 June 2011, but have not been applied in preparing this financial report:
+The following standards, amendments to standards and interpretations, are identified as those which may impact the entity in the period of initial application.
+They are available for early adoption at 30 June 2012, but have not been applied in preparing this financial report.
+The consolidated entity has not yet determined the eventual effect of the following standards, amendments to standards and interpretations, however at this stage it is not thought to be material.